anomalous69/fedichan/README.md

 - After installing Certbot and the Nginx plugin, generate the certificate: `sudo certbot --nginx --agree-tos --redirect --rsa-key-size 4096 --hsts --staple-ocsp --email YOUR_EMAIL -d DOMAIN_NAME`
 - Add a job to cron so the certificate will be renewed automatically: `echo "0 0 * * *  root  certbot renew --quiet --no-self-upgrade --post-hook 'systemctl reload nginx'" | sudo tee -a /etc/cron.d/renew_certbot`

-### Apache

-`Please consider submitting a pull request if you set up a FChannel instance with Apache with instructions on how to do so`

-### Caddy

-`Please consider submitting a pull request if you set up a FChannel instance with Caddy with instructions on how to do so`

-### Docker

-A Dockerfile is provided, and an example `docker-compose.yml` exists to base your Docker setup on.
-You should use the `config-init.docker` file to configure it and it will work more or less out of the box with it, you should just need some minor configuration changes to test it out.

-Remember, you may need to look at [the section on local testing](#local-testing) to use 100% of FChannel's features.